hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 3654

-Say, “My Lord hurls the Truth [against falsehood], and He is All-Knower of the unseen.”
+Say, “My Lord hurls the Truth [against falsehood], and He is the All-Knower of the unseen.”

 # 3655